K2Ratus/notepad/readme.md

 Most of the custom interactivity of the application takes palce within the widget and roughly sticks to an MVC framework, with the model maintained by the realtime `AppDataDocument` from the Google Drive Realtime API.
 Prior to the realtime document loading, a simplified stand-in is used that has (hopefully) the same behaviour as the full API, minus the cloud-iness, but with the addition of localStorage for impersonal settings.

+Occasionally chrome mistakenly caches source maps.
+If that happens, the easiest thing to do is go into the minified js file and add a query string to the source map url (which is specified in a special comment at the end).
+Normally you won't need to do this, but it's annoying when it does happen.

 ### Making async API requests

 I have tried to wrap most requests in ES6 `Promises`, or variations on that.
 An important promise-like object is `dn.pr_auth`, this is a `SpecialPromise` isntance, which can be `resolved` and `rejected` multiple times.
 As with regular promises, whenever it is resolved the callbacks registered with `.then(success)` are triggered, with each being triggered exactly once, even if `dn.pr_auth` is resolved multiple times.
 And, as with regular promises, if `dn.pr_auth` has already been resolved at the moment that the `.then(success)` is registered, it will be triggered immediately.
 Finally, the `dn.pr_auth` has two special event listeners: `on_error` and `on_success`, these are called every time the authentication process fails or is successful (respectively).